itsmeipg/mpv-config/README.md

 - Make hint values disappear if different from mpv defaults, instead of mpv.conf's defaults
 - Add badge to chapters button
 - Might remove playlist button on bottom right since it exists in the top left anyway
+- Increase proximity to bring up timline/buttons/title a little more

 # Theme